dfe-analytical-services/explore-education-statistics/src/explore-education-statistics-ckeditor/README.md

 ## Building the editor

-Install dependencies: `npm install`

-Create the build: `npm run build`
+Create the build: `pnpm run build`

 This will build the CKEditor 5 to the `build` directory which is imported into EES Admin.